GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/combining-user-data-from-different-sources/en.md

 🔥 **Tips:**

-Function field `_arrayInnerJoinJSONObjectProperties` (provided by the [**PHP Functions Via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension) allows us to combine JSON objects that reference the same entity (identifiable via an "index", i.e. a shared property with the same value across them), into a single JSON object containing all properties.
+Function field `_arrayInnerJoinJSONObjectProperties` (provided by the [**PHP Functions Via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension) allows us to combine JSON objects that reference the same entity, into a single JSON object containing all properties.

+The JSON objects in both sources can be identified as referencing the same entity because their "index" property has the same value.

-In this GraphQL query, inputs `source` and `target` receive lists of JSON objects which share a common `email` property:
+In this GraphQL query, inputs `source` and `target` receive lists of JSON objects which share a common `email` property (and so is used as the "index"):

 ```graphql
 query {